-Brafman applied the Page 69 Test to her new novel, Bertrand Court, and reported the following:
+Assadi applied the Page 69 Test to Sonora, her first novel, and reported the following:

 From page 69:Visit Hannah Lillith Assadi's website.…sheets and rise up as the night gave way to the dawn.
 I first understood why Christians prayed for a savior in the form of a beautiful man.
 He had absolved me of the blue-streaked blond.It’s hard to believe that page 69 of my novel Sonora which narrates a lonely sex scene culminating in a death might have a humorous anecdote attached to it but it does!
 At my book launch in my hometown in Arizona, my high school sweetheart showed up unannounced and afterward when we were talking asked me if there was any character in the book that resembled him.
 I told him that there was the faintest glimmer of him in one of the characters named Eli.
 He asked me what page he should turn to to find the juiciest scenes with said character, and when I looked, to my horror, the bulk of his action happened to fall on pages 68-69.
 He laughed at this, asking if the characters have sex on page 69, which they do.
 He didn’t realize at the time that the character Eli also falls into a coma which will lead to his death on page 69.
 Only later did he call and say: “I can’t believe you killed me off!”

 It was all so foolish then, as it is now, as it is forever.
 To be in love with beauty.
 To try to hold on to it.

 Soon after we finished, I said, “I feel so at home.”

 He never answered me.
 He was already asleep.